jamesjlyons/james-lyons-design/src/content/projects/ab/ab.md

 - Working internationally with our development team in Brazil
   <br /><br />

 The resulting feature was deeply integrated with Liferay's Digital Experience Platform (DXP).
-Leveraging the site-building capabilities in DXP, users can quickly make a new A/B test on a page, set a metric to measure, select an element to track click events on if necessary, select a target audience, and run the test.
+It solved users' needs for having a way to run A/B tests within Liferay's product ecosystem.
+Leveraging the site-building capabilities in DXP, users can quickly make a new A/B test on any page and select an element to track click events on if necessary for the desired metric to be measured.
+Users can also select a target audience built by our audience segment creator, so the can run tests on personalizations of a page.
 Liferay's Analytics Cloud then does the heavy lifting tracking and reporting the data for the test and eventually gives the user a test result, with the handy option to publish the winning variant directly from the report.
 Although it was very much an MVP for an A/B testing feature, it meets our customers' basic needs and has laid the groundwork for future enhancements like multivariate and redirect testing.
 <br /><br />

 #### *Full case study coming soon.*